joseluistello/joseluistello/README.md

 ### I'm a data analyst, writer and complexity theory enthusiast.
 ---

-- 🔭 I write some code, statistical models and financial analysis in my [portfolio](https://joseluistello.github.io/)
+- 🔭 I write some code, statistical models, and do some financial stuff in my [portfolio](https://joseluistello.github.io/)
 - 🌱 I’m currently learning data engineering
 - ♨️ I’m looking to enter in tech industry
 - ⚡ I love to read mangas, books and blog posts

----
-## Tech Stack:

-### 🍓 Languages
-- R
-- Python
-- SQL
-### 🌅 Tools
-- Rstudio
-- Ggplot2
-- VSC
-- Git
-- Github
-- Docker
-- Excel
-- Tableau
-- Notion
-- Google Analytics

-## Theory Stack:
-### 📚 Methods
-- Supervised learning approach
-- Unsupervised learning approach
-- Descriptive statistics
-- Inferencial statistics
-- Structured data
-- Financial modeling
-- Forecasting

 ---
 ### 📕 Latest Blog Posts and Projects